MystenLabs/sui/doc/src/explore/tutorials.md

 ---

-In this tutorial, we demonstrate the end-to-end process for starting a Sui network locally, connecting to it through our [wallet](../build/wallet.md) app, publishing a TicTacToe game written in [Move](../build/move.md) on Sui, and playing it to the end.
+In this tutorial, we demonstrate the end-to-end process for starting a Sui network locally, connecting to it through our [CLI client](../build/cli-client.md) app, publishing a TicTacToe game written in [Move](../build/move.md) on Sui, and playing it to the end.